 Science educators use the Pioreactor to show their students hands-on biology

-A pillar of biotech is understanding and scaling cell culture technology.
-This pillar has massive possibilities for our future too.
-For example, extracting biofuels from algae farms, and recent developments in cellular agriculture (cultured meats) will disrupt what we eat.
+in cellular agriculture will disrupt what we eat, and so on.
 Computer-aided protein design is happening now, and the scaling of production and extraction from microbial cells is still an engineering challenge.
 Students want to see the "full-stack" of biology today: book-led principles and hands-on practices.

 The Pioreactor is a great teaching aid to demonstrate both the principles and modern practices of microbiology and biotech.
 You can use it to study topics like microbial growth stages, fermentation, enzyme reactions, microbial resistance to antibiotics, to evolution.
 The Pioreactor can be deployed for many in-class experiments and tutorials, see below for some examples.

 Students get a hands-on understanding of the lag, exponential and stationary phases of microorganisms, and the effect of nutrients and temperature on growth.
 Students can observe a single Pioreactor, or groups of students can be given their own Pioreactor.
 Providing students with different types of media (like glucose, fructose, etc.), and varying temperatures, will give students intuition for the growth requirements for microorganisms.

 Example experiment with the Pioreactor: Yeast growth on varying temperature.

 Students can be exposed to simple bioreactor principles: optical density, maintaining static environments, stirring, aeration, etc.